Hiwonder-docs/SpiderPi-Pro/source/docs/1_read_before_studying.md

 (2) After the robot is powered on, do not forcibly move the servo, as this may cause damage.

 (3) If the robot runs for an extended period, the servos may become hot.
-Allow the robot to "rest" and wait for the servos to cool before resuming operation.
+Allow the robot to "**rest**" and wait for the servos to cool before resuming operation.

 (4) Keep your face, glasses, and other body parts away from the robot while it is operating.
 Do not place fingers within the joint movement range to prevent injury.
 Also, be cautious of falls from high edges.